krisk0/focus_and_guardian/readme.md

 Suppose you want to turn nearly all your childen to your faith.
 Suppose further you have a 12-years old child with wrong faith and good genes in your prison.
 12 years is a critical age for faith conversion; you want to start education/conversion as soon as possible.

 1. You choose decision "Start Education Automation" and turn off automatic choice of guardian.
 2. You release from prison the 12-year old and force her to be your courtier.
 3. You do not want to wait until end of month and choose decision "Are all my children educated?".
 4. The event runs for eldest child who happens to be that 12-years old.
 You get a dialog showing two possible guardians.

-5. You take last option "I will think on this later"; choose guardian of your faith manually; select option to convert faith.
+5. If one of the two guardians if of the right faith, you choose him; immedialtely after the focus-education event chain in run for another child.

-6. You again choose decision "Are all my children educated?", to enable focus-guardian loop.
+6. If none of the two guadians is of the right faith, you take last option "I will think on this later"; choose guardian of your faith manually, and enable faith  conversion; choose decision "Are all my children educated?", to enable focus-guardian loop.

 ## Guardian choice